Akuli/jou/doc/lists.md

 the `main()` function will see the old location of the list and probably crash the program.

-However, if the length of the list won't change, you can simply pass it by value (that is, without a pointer):
+However, if the length of the list won't change, you can simply pass the list by value (that is, without a pointer):

 ```python
 def print_items(list: List[int]) -> None: